symfony2admingenerator/AdmingeneratorGeneratorBundle/Resources/doc/support-and-contribution/upgrade-notes.md

 #### B/C breaks:

-The securityContext is passed down in form type constructor as its first argument, so it forces you to add a constructor for all your types.
+The securityContext and object are passed down to form type constructor as its first and second argument.
+Since this commit your embed types must have a constructor able to fetch these.

 #### Upgrade notes: